isawil/intro-to-ggplot2/README.md

 ## What is ggplot2?

-ggplot2 is a data visualization library for the statistical programming language R.
+ggplot2 is a data visualization library for the statistical programming language R. It is part of a larger group of libraries called the tidyverse.

+ggplot2 lets you visualize data in R, making it a good choice for people who want to visualize data in the same program they analyze it in.
+It saves you time and connects directly to your data.